-Wet weather, heavy conditions and a fracas before the game had even started - three players from both sides were reported - marred the first semi against Box Hill.
-The Seagulls adapted to the conditions better than the Mustangs and led by a useful 10 points at half-time.
-Box Hill failed to goal in the second half, adding seven behinds only, and the 'Town almost doubled the Mustangs' score in winning 9.12 to 3.16.
-This resulted in Williamstown and Prahran meeting again in the preliminary final.
-The Seagulls won a low-scoring contest 7.16 to 5.7, setting up the victory with an emphatic second quarter when they added five goals to one.
-Williamstown's other goals were kicked in the first and third quarters.
+Wet weather, heavy conditions and a fracas before the game had even started, which led to three players from both sides being reported, marred the first semi against Box Hill.
+The Seagulls adapted to the conditions better than the Mustangs and led by a useful 10 points at half-time, after trailing by two at the first break.
+Box Hill failed to goal in the second half, adding seven behinds only to Williamstown's 4.5, meaning 'Town almost doubled the Mustangs' score in winning by 32 points, 9.12 to 3.16.
+A sixteen-year old Jarrod Molloy played for Box Hill this day and kicked one goal for the team coached by his father, Shane Molloy.
+Star ruck-rover Grant Smith was suspended for four games after the match and missed the remainder of the season.

 Williamstown's 1992 Grand Final team was:

 Backs: David Ackerly Simon Lloyd Steven Long